dr-mushtaq/Academic-writing/Research Paper/Conclusion.md

 Keep it concise — you’re not repeating the entire discussion.

+- **Highlight the Significance**

+Explain why your findings matter.

+Example:
+“These findings provide useful insights for educators who want to improve student learning outcomes.”

 - **Suggest further research:** Identify potential avenues for future research based on the limitations or unanswered questions revealed by your study.

+End by pointing out what researchers can explore next.

+Example:
+“Future studies could examine how digital learning tools influence study habits.”

+This shows awareness of your study’s scope and limitations.

 # Tense in Conclusion Sections